False Alarm Rates in Detecting Gravitational Wave Lensing from Astrophysical Coincidences: Insights with Model-Independent Technique GLANCE: False positives in gravitational lensing and its associated probabilities

 where $\rm T_{obs}$ denotes the observation period.

-As discussed in the section \ref{sec2}, strong lensing in the GO-regime produces multiple magnified or demagnified copies of the GW, arriving at different times.
+As discussed in section \ref{sec2}, GO-lensing in the GO-lensing regime produces multiple magnified or demagnified copies of the GW, arriving at different times.
 These image GWs are identical in their characteristics, i.e. frequency-evolution, amplitude-evolution and phase-evolution and they appear from the same patch of the sky.
 However, two unlensed GW sources can have similar source properties, as a consequence of popping out of the underlying population of GW sources.
-If such sources, arrive to us at different times from the same-patch of the sky (up to the inferring uncertainties of the two events' sky-localizations) such events can appear to be lensed counterparts.
-Therefore, the presence of GW sources with similar characteristics, pose a challenge to any lensed GW detection.
+If signals from such sources arrive to us at different times from the same patch of the sky (up to the inferring uncertainties of the two events' sky-localizations), such events can appear to be lensed counterparts.
+Therefore, the presence of GW sources with similar characteristics poses a challenge to any lensed GW detection.
 This is shown in the figure \ref{fig4}.